 What time is Camp over?

-The last official event of the week is our annual ‘Camp’ Camp Dance Dance on Saturday night, so the last Sunday of Camp is strictly a travel/departure day.
-Most Campers plan their flights to leave between 11:00am and 3:00pm that day, but our first van back to the airport usually leaves around 3:30am, as some Campers have flights departing as early as 6:00am.
-Camp again provides complimentary return transportation to the Portland Jetport or bus and train stations.
+The last official event of the week is our annual ‘Camp’ Camp Dance Dance on the final night, so the last advertised day of Camp is strictly a travel/departure day.
+Most Campers plan their flights to leave between 11:00am and 3:00pm that day.
+Camp again provides complimentary return transportation to the Portland Jetport or bus and train stations; however, please be aware that if your flight departs Portland between 5:00-9:00am, you may be assigned to a van that departs Camp as early as 2:00am.
 Most people who are driving leave by noon.

 What should I pack?

 Pack so that you can go seven days without doing laundry, as there are no laundry facilities at Camp.
-All dress is casual.
+All dress at Camp is casual.
 (Remember: it’s just Camp!)
-Late summer temperatures in southern Maine can vary widely, so dressing in layers is most practical.
-Click here for a downloadable detailed packing list.
+Late summer temperatures in Maine can vary widely, so dressing in layers is most practical.
+A recommended packing list is included in the Welcome Packets that are distributed to all registered Campers & Staff a few weeks before Camp; however, a sample version is available in the meantime.

 Cellphones are allowed, but their use is restricted to certain areas.
 Please do not bring large amounts of cash, or valuable watches or jewelry.
-Additionally, alcohol, non-prescription drugs, and weapons are not permitted at Camp.
+Additionally, bringing alcohol, non-prescription drugs, and weapons can result in expulsion from Camp.
+You can read full details on our alcohol and cannabis policies under the What hours are the Camp bar open? question on this page.

 Do I have to participate in all the activities offered at Camp?